No-Nonsense Tensorflow GPU Setup

 6.3 Docker-compose

 Docker compose is a utility for building sets of composed containers that can communicate between each other.
 We are using the utility to set up the GPU communication, and it also reduces the amount of environment variables we need to type out when we run the container.
 The container name can be changed, which can be helpful if you are running more than one of the containers for different projects.
-The other point to note is the volume

 volumes: